This article continues from our article last week, titled “Business Aircraft Ops to the Azores: Part 1 of 2 – Airports and Services.”

 9. PPR requirements for LPLA

 Military authorities at LPLA will review, process, and approve or disapprove all PPR requests.
-Minimum lead time for a LPLA PPR request is two weeks, and no deviation from this lead time is accepted.
+Minimum lead time for a LPLA PPR request is 72 working hours, and no deviation from this lead time is accepted.
 With your PPR request it’s important to provide aircraft, operator, crew and passenger information, as well as a full schedule (with the estimated time of arrival and departure).
 PPR confirmations are provided by the airport authority and must be placed in the remarks section of your ICAO flight plan.

 When traveling through the Azores it’s important to consider when landing and overflight permits are needed.
 It’s also important to note the customs and immigration clearance process, along with any needed PPRs or airport slots for your trip.